Summer Camp FAQs

 What should I do if my child will be absent from camp?

 All absences must be reported by email to Eliza@msdurham.org or by a phone call to the office at 919-489-9045.
-Any families who have not reported an absence, and have not arrived at camp will receive an email and/or phone call from an administrator to inquire as to the reasons for the child's absence and to determine whether the child needs a COVID-19 rapid test or a doctor's note to return.
+Any families who have not reported an absence, and have not arrived at camp will receive an email and/or phone call from an administrator to inquire as to the reasons for the child's absence and to determine whether the child needs a doctor's note to return.

 What if my child becomes sick during Summer Camp?